The ACE Network

 Located at: 4521 Webster Street, Oakland, CA 94609

-Oakland International High School (OIHS) is dedicated to helping support recently arrived immigrants academically, socially, and emotionally.
-The school helps young newcomers learn English so they can graduate from high school on time and ready for college.
+Oakland International High School (OIHS) is dedicated to helping support recently arrived immigrants and their families academically, socially, and emotionally.
 Many students have severe interruptions in their formal educations because of war, poverty, or ethnic conflict in their home countries and, as a result, are far behind grade level in almost every subject.
 Continuing education is a real need for them and their families.

 San Francisco International High School / ACE Learning Center